okadash/indigo/README.md

 # INDIGO-CLI

-This is Indigo API command line tools for NTTPC indigo platform users.
+This is Indigo API command line tools for WebArena Indigo platform users.

 # INSTALL